 Why are My Spark Plugs Wet With Oil?

-However, if left unchecked, it could eventually lead to more serious problems like engine damage.
+However, if left unchecked, it could eventually lead to more serious problems, such as engine damage.

 How to Clean Out Spark Plug Wells